DanielNi/danielni.github.io/_posts/2014-09-09-hello-world.markdown

 categories:
 ---

 Hi everyone!
 Welcome to my new personal site!
 As of now it's still a work in progress, but I'll start posting some more interesting stuff pretty soon.
-For now, check out some [projects](http://www.danielni.me/projects) I've done or [talk to me](http://www.danielni.me/) about anything!
+In the meantime, check out some [projects](http://www.danielni.me/projects) I've done or [talk to me](http://www.danielni.me/) about anything!